ZhigaoUnc/org-gcal-sync/README.md

-fork of another org-gcal-sync plugin with functionality like how I wanted not for other people's use but it is upto you
+fork of another org-gcal-sync plugin with more file centric sync (not intended to be used by other retards)